jlndk/devoops/report/28_Process-Logging.md

 Using it is simple, as setup simply involves initializing the logger singleton with write locations (such as console, file, or Elasticsearch), after which the project, through dependency injection, is capable of referring to the same logger when needed.
 Logging in code becomes as easy as calling a method through the injected interface.

-All Api calls are logged, including but not limited to:
+All API calls are logged, some examples of which are:

 - calls to `/latest`.
 - Getting messages by all/specific user(s), along with a count of returned messages.